Dick Celeste

 Richard Frank Celeste (born November 11, 1937) is an American former diplomat, university administrator and politician from Ohio.
-A member of the Democratic Party, he served as the 64th governor of Ohio from 1983 to 1991.
+A member of the Democratic Party, he served as the 64th governor of Ohio from 1983 to 1991 and remains the last Democrat to win re-election as Ohio Governor.

 Early life and career

 Celeste was born in Cleveland, Ohio and grew up in Lakewood, Ohio, the son of Margaret Louis and Frank Palm Celeste.
 His father was born in Cerisano, Italy.
 He graduated from Lakewood High School in 1955.
 In 1959, he graduated magna cum laude from Yale University where he was a member of Phi Beta Kappa.
 Celeste then received a Rhodes Scholarship to attend Exeter College at Oxford University, where he is an Honorary Fellow.
 There he met Dagmar Ingrid Braun, whom he married in Austria in 1962.
 After returning to the United States, Celeste served as staff liaison office in the Peace Corps and as special assistant to Chester Bowles.

 Celeste was elected to the Ohio House of Representatives from Cuyahoga County in 1970.
 His Ohio House District included western Cleveland and Lakewood, where his father Frank, had once served as mayor.
 He was subsequently elected the 55th lieutenant governor of Ohio in 1974 (defeating Republican John W. Brown, serving under the Republican James A. Rhodes—at the time, Ohio's lieutenant governor was elected separately from the governor, so the victors could be of different parties).
 In 1978, Celeste ran for governor, but lost to incumbent Rhodes.
 President Carter appointed Celeste Director of the Peace Corps from 1979 to 1981, where he was responsible for programs in 53 countries.